 - Other causes—Pelvic inflammatory disease, endometriosis, and adhesions are all associated with pain during sex.

 Your medical and sexual history, signs and symptoms, and findings from a physical exam are important factors in determining the cause of your pain.
 Sometimes, tests are needed to find the cause.
 A pelvic exam or ultrasound exam often gives clues about the causes of some kinds of pain.
 Further evaluation, sometimes involving a procedure called a laparoscopy, may be needed.

 You also may be asked about medications that you are taking, whether you have any medical conditions, and past events that may affect how you feel about sex, such as sexual abuse.
-Other health care providers may be consulted for further evaluation and treatment, such as a physical therapist or a dermatologist (a specialist in diseases of the skin).
+Other health care professionals may be consulted for further evaluation and treatment, such as a physical therapist or a dermatologist (a specialist in diseases of the skin).

 - Use a lubricant.
 Water-soluble lubricants are a good choice if you experience vaginal irritation or sensitivity.
 Silicone-based lubricants last longer and tend to be more slippery than water-soluble lubricants.
 Do not use petroleum jelly, baby oil, or mineral oil with condoms.
 They can dissolve the latex and cause the condom to break.

 - Make time for sex.
 Set aside a time when neither you nor your partner is tired or anxious.

 - Talk to your partner.
 Tell your partner where and when you feel pain, as well as what activities you find pleasurable.

 - Try sexual activities that do not cause pain.
 For example, if intercourse is painful, you and your partner may want to focus on oral sex or mutual masturbation.

 - Try nonsexual, but sensual, activities like massage.